Client Tips Article: Preparing For Your Headshot Session

 Let’s get ready for your professional headshots!

-These photos will be your digital handshake for at least the next couple of years so let’s make them great.
+These photos will be your online handshake for at least the next couple of years so let’s make them great.

 If you’re hosting the headshot event, please have a space cleared for your photographer to set up the background and lights.
 Ideally the spaces are about 10×15’ however we can make due with 8×12’.
-10’ ceilings are preferred but if we’re sitting down and only doing head and shoulders then standard 8’ rooms are good to go.
+10’ ceilings are preferred but if we’re sitting down and only doing head and shoulders then standard 8’ rooms are just fine.

-We arrive 1 hour prior to the session start time in order to set up and make tests.
-Please have someone there to let us in the building if needed.
+We’ll arrive 1 hour prior to the session start time in order to set up and make test shots.
+Please have someone there to let us in the building.

 For group headshot sessions please provide us with a list of names organized by time slot or have each individual hold up their name written on paper or a whiteboard.

-(L) Each subject can hold their name to start (if you require the files be labeled by name).
+(L) Each subject can hold their name to start (only neccesary if you desire the files be labeled by name).
 (R) Illustrating Our Typical Setup in Office Commons Area.

-Headshots can be displayed vertically, square, or horizontally.
-We provide horizontally captured headshot photos since you can crop those any way you could need.
+We provide horizontally captured headshot photos since you can crop them any way you could ever need.
+Square, circle, or vertical crops can be extracted from a horizontal headshot.

 Plan your session date and time slot so that you don’t have disrupting calls or meetings distracting you during the session.
 Ideally you don’t have anything scheduled too closely to either side of your session time.

-Hydrate and get your 8 hours in the night before.
+Hydrate and get your 8 hours of sleep in the night before.
 You’ll want those eyes bright.
-Please don’t drink alcohol the evening prior or the morning of your session as it can really mess with complexions.
+Please don’t drink alcohol the evening prior (or the morning of your session) as it can really aggravate the cheeks and nose.

 The following sections are only suggestions and should be ignored if they contradict your brand identity or wardrobe wishes.

-Generally avoid bold patterns like plaid, color blocks, polkadots, or large floral prints tend to draw the eye away from your face.
+Generally avoid bold patterns like plaid, color blocks, polkadots, or large floral prints.
+These tend to draw the eye away from your face.

-Avoid fully saturated bold colors such as neons unless your company branding is colorful.
+Avoid fully saturated bold colors such as neons unless your company branding is colorful and part of the look.

-If you’re having more than one headshot look created then have all your clothing pressed and hung ready to go.
-We’ll start in your favorite outfit and go from there.
+If you’re having more than one look photographed then have all your outfits or tops hung, pressed and ready to go.
+We’ll start in your favorite outfit and switch up from there.

-JEWELRY: If possible don’t wear big chunky, colorful, or highly reflective jewelry.
+If possible don’t wear big, colorful, or highly reflective jewelry.

 HAIR

-For men and women with long hair we’ve successfully captured headshots with hair back in a ponytail, up in a bun, or down on the shoulders.
+For long hair we’ve successfully captured headshots with hair back in a ponytail, up in a bun, or down on the shoulders.
 Take some time to consider what you like best or how you’re best known.

 I’ve noted that 75% of my long haired subjects in the past are wearing hair down in headshots with 25% wearing it back in a pony tail.
 We can try both and you can pick your favorite.
 Start with the down do so you won’t have the crinkles in your hair from the ponytail.